brosie00/sas_workstation_install_config/readme.md

 ```
 # Installation

 Troubleshooting: the ResponseFile REQUIRES an entry with a full path to a license file.
-The license files are stored at the root of /sas_software_depot/sid_files
+The license files are stored at the root of \sas_software_depot\sid_files

 ![Example of a SAS Installation File](images/SASInstallationFile.png)